Battle of Dogger Bank (1915): British counter-action

 Two of the most efficient and powerful British squadrons...knowing approximately what to expect...had failed to bring to action an enemy who was acting in close conformity with our appreciation and with whose advanced screen contact had been established.

-The British had escaped a potential disaster, because the British 1st Battlecruiser Squadron (Vice-Admiral Sir David Beatty) was unsupported by the 2nd Battle Squadron (Vice-Admiral Sir George Warrender), when it failed to make contact with the raiding force.
-The worst British failure was in the exploitation of the intelligence provided by the code breakers at Room 40 (Sir Alfred Ewing), that had given the British notice of the raid.
+The British had escaped a potential disaster caused by the British 1st Battlecruiser Squadron (Vice-Admiral Sir David Beatty) not being supported by the 2nd Battle Squadron (Vice-Admiral Sir George Warrender), when it failed to make contact with the raiding force.

+The worst British failure was in the exploitation of the intelligence provided by the code breakers at Room 40 (Sir Alfred Ewing) that had given the British notice of the raid.
 Some intercepts decoded during the action had taken two hours to reach British commanders at sea, by when they were out of date or misleading.
-News of the sailing of the HSF was delivered so late that the British commanders thought that the Germans were on the way, when they were returning.
+News of the sailing of the HSF was delivered so late that the British commanders thought that the Germans were on the way when they were returning.
 At sea, Beatty had sent ambiguous signals and some commanders had not used their initiative.
-On 30 December, the commander of the Grand Fleet, Admiral Sir John Jellicoe, gave orders that when in contact with German ships, officers were to treat orders from those ignorant of local conditions as instructions only, but he and Beatty declined to implement Admiralty suggestions to loosen ship formations, for fear of decentralising tactical command too far.
+On 30 December, the commander of the Grand Fleet, Admiral Sir John Jellicoe, gave orders that when in contact with German ships, officers were to treat orders from those ignorant of local conditions as instructions only but he and Beatty declined to implement Admiralty suggestions to loosen ship formations, for fear of decentralising tactical command too far.